neuroscout/neuroscout/docs/cli/docker.md

     docker run -it --rm neuroscout/neuroscout-cli run /out Mv3ev

-This commmand will first download the _latest_ stable release of _neuroscout-cli_.
+This command will first download the _latest_ stable release of _neuroscout-cli_.

-Next, _neuroscout-cli_ will download the correponding preprocessed images, event files and model specification, and fit a multi-level GLM model.
+Next, _neuroscout-cli_ will download the corresponding preprocessed images, event files and model specification, and fit a multi-level GLM model.
 The results will be automatically uploaded to NeuroVault, and the analysis page will link to this upload: https://neuroscout.org/builder/Mv3ev.

 `-it --rm` simply tells Docker to run in _interactive_ mode and _remove_ the running container after execution.